 Read more about how conduct of business requirements affect payment service providers (PSPs) and electronic money issuers.

-- pre-contract information, such as terms and conditions, and
+- pre-contract information, such as terms and conditions

-- post contract information such as amount and currency of payment)
+- post contract information, such as amount and currency of payment transactions

 Other provisions regulate the rights and obligations of payment service users and providers.
 For example, firms are prevented from deducting charges unless otherwise agreed.